FIN392/Raspberry/telegramMonitoring/README.md

 List of logged in users        : /users
 ```

-Send the different commands and check the results
+Send the different commands and check the results.

 ## <a name="more"></a>How to add your own bot commands